Want to save this recipe?

 Provides a glossy, professional finish and delicious contrast.

-1. Prepare the candy mixture.
-Combine 2 cups of brown sugar, 3/4 cup heavy cream, and 6 tablespoons of butter in a medium saucepan.
+Step One: Prepare the candy mixture.
+Combine 2 cups of brown sugar, 3/4 cup heavy cream, and six tablespoons of butter in a medium saucepan.
 Stir over medium heat until melted and smooth.

-2. Cook to soft-ball stage.
+Step Two: Cook to the soft-ball stage.
 Attach a candy thermometer and bring the mixture to a boil.
 Cook until it reaches 236 degrees, stirring occasionally.
-Watch closely to avoid overflow, reducing the heat if necessary.
+Watch closely to avoid overflow and reduce heat if necessary.

-6. Melt the chocolate.
-Melt 2 cups of dipping chocolate (milk or dark chocolate) in a microwave-safe bowl, heating in 30-second intervals and stirring in between until smooth.
+Step Six: Melt the chocolate.
+Melt 2 cups of dipping chocolate (milk or dark) in a microwave-safe bowl, heating in 30-second intervals and stirring between each until smooth.

 Tips for Success